patrick-kidger/torchcde/DIFFERENCES.md

 ## New features

-- Linear interpolation and reparameterised linear interpolation are now available, via `linear_interpolation_coeffs` and `LinearInterpolation`.
+- Linear interpolation and rectilinear linear interpolation are now available, via `linear_interpolation_coeffs` and `LinearInterpolation`.

 - Computing logsignatures over fixed windows is now available, for the log-ODE method, via `logsignature_windows`.
 (Using this functionality will require installing the [Signatory](https://github.com/patrick-kidger/signatory) package.)